currentsauce/currentsauce.github.io/WIP/2022-06-29-CRT-disco-bike.markdown

 - A way to switch between OFF/battery charging and ON
 - A way to turn the speakers on/off via the on/off trigger input of the amps
 - A way to turn the LEDS on/off
-- Somewhere to mount the sensitivity pot of the LED conroller
+- Somewhere to mount the sensitivity pot of the LED controller
 - Somewhere to mount the remote controller for the LED controller
 - A way to see the battery state of charge